As Myanmar opens for business, how can companies ensure they hear from potentially affected people?

 c) Interviewees expected companies to proceed with genuine, meaningful consultation at the grassroots level, and provided suggestions for how companies can do so.
 These included:

 The responses interviewees provided to Shift’s questions are intrinsically linked to Myanmar’s history of human rights abuse and prior experience of corporate engagement.
 The Burmese are asking companies to lead by example in investing responsibly in their country, and are looking to companies to assist them in ensuring that Myanmar becomes a democratic country which provides economic opportunities to all, regardless of their ethnicity, gender, politics and location.
 Careful background research, coupled with patience and perseverance, can set the right foundation for meaningful stakeholder consultations in Myanmar.
 This can in turn help companies meet their commercial objectives while ensuring that they respect the human rights of the Burmese people who are looking forward to a better future.

 Shift will be presenting the findings of its report Conducting Meaningful Stakeholder Consultation in Myanmar at a workshop on business and human rights organized by the World Economic Forum in Naypyidaw on June 5, 2013.

-As a Project Associate with Shift, Anna works directly advising companies, lawyers, investors and business associations on how to put the Guiding Principles into practice.
+As a Senior Associate with Shift, Anna works directly advising companies, lawyers, investors and business associations on how to put the Guiding Principles into practice.